 1. Identify the Work you Need to Outsource – You must first identify what you’d like to outsource, and you must get specific.
 Make a list of all of the tasks that you perform on a weekly or monthly basis.
 Choose the tasks that take the most time, that you don’t enjoy, or that you don’t have the skillset for.
 These make great tasks to outsource.

 3. Weed Out the Applicants that don’t Fit – If an online worker applies for your job and doesn’t meet 100% of your requirements, go ahead and weed them out.
-Outsourcing issues start right away if your new worker isn’t exactly who you want or need.
-This is especially true if you have no desire to train new workers.
+Outsourcing issues start right away if a new worker isn’t exactly who you want or need.
+This is especially true if you have no desire to teach new workers their jobs.
 The chances are that you will have plenty of applicants to choose from, so don’t be afraid to narrow down the field.

 By focusing on the interview process and investing your time into hiring the right workers, you will easily avoid outsourcing issues that can pop up down the line.